MichaelManwaring/MichaelManwaring.github.io/about.md

 permalink: /about/
 ---

-Hello, my name is Michael Manwaring and I am currently a student in the Web Development Intesive offered by the New York Code and Design Academy, on my way to becoming a back end web developer.
+Hello, my name is Michael Manwaring and I am currently a student in the Web Development Intensive offered by the New York Code and Design Academy, on my way to becoming a back end web developer.